 In some countries, the education method does not change much even today.
 Instead of identifying those capable enough to stand on their feet, the emphasis is on preparing students for ideal work.

-The availability of support systems such as specific financial resources, advisory services, research, and investigations, etc. also plays a role in developing entrepreneurs or entrepreneurs.
+The availability of support systems such as specific financial resources, advisory services, research, investigations, etc. also plays a role in developing entrepreneurs.
 It is one of the influential factors affecting entrepreneurship.

 Entrepreneur Oriented Education and Training